PA-RISC information - since 1999

 Other HP 9000

-There were a few other computer series offered under the HP 9000 label before PA-RISC computers were released.
-This includes early Unix platforms from HP based on Motorola m68k CISC processors, the HP FOCUS line that preceeded PA-RISC and the HP 3000 minicomputers, that later switched to PA-RISC.
+There were a few other computer series offered under the HP 9000 label before HP released PA-RISC computers.
+This includes early HP Unix platforms based on Motorola 68000 CISC processors, the HP FOCUS line that preceeded PA-RISC and HP 3000 minicomputers, which only later switched to PA-RISC.

-The HP 3000 line were the HP business minicomputers, first released in 1972, with their own operating system MPE, application stack and distinct customer base..
-For more information read the 3000-MPE (Software) article from hpmuseum.net and The History of the HP 3000 from Bob Green.
+HP 3000 were HP business minicomputers, first released in 1972, with MPE operating system, application stack and distinct customer base.
+For more information see 3000-MPE from hpmuseum.net and History of the HP 3000 from Bob Green.

 ↑ up